 When you’re younger, it can be tempting to put things like starting a pension on the back burner.
 After all, retirement’s ages away, right?
-But by delaying just a little, you could be losing out a lot
+But by delaying just a little, you could be losing out a lot.

-A pension plan is a long term investment and you normally can’t access any benefits until you are 55.
+A defined contribution pension plan is a long term investment and you normally can’t access any benefits until you are 55.
 The value of investments can go down as well as up, and you may get back less than invested.

 Here are four reasons why you might want to think about starting yours sooner rather than later:

 The sooner you start your pension, the more you’ll receive in tax relief.
 For every 80p you pay in, the government adds 20p – boosting your total contribution to a pound.
 And while that might not sound a great deal, it can really add up.
 For example, let's say you started your pension at the age of 23 and paid in £150 a month (not including tax relief).
 Based on current tax rules, after 10 years your could have received £4,500 tax relief in your pension (if you're a basic rate tax payer) and after 20 years it could be £9,000.
 Please note, depending on how your pension scheme works you may not get tax relief if you do not pay tax.